Auto-Save and Auto-Backup of Topics

 false by default.

-Auto-Backup backs up typed content as you type in a
+Auto-Backup backs up typed content as you are typing.
+Backups are saved in a

 The backup file is used to ensure that if Markdown Monster closes unexpectedly, that your unsaved content will be available to you when you return.